cpark50/cpark50/README.md

 ---
 - Mobile app development using Kotlin and Android Studio
 - Web development using HTML, Javascript, CSS
-- Backend development using C++, Java and python
+- Backend development using C++, Java and Python

 💁 About Me